OpenConext-Attic/OpenConext-Howto/08_Authz.md

 ```
 For SAML authentication a full-fledged Shibboleth installation is preferred.
 However, for the sake of simplicity a much easier mod_mellon installation with some tweaks is used here.

-Make sure you understand the implications of these simplyfications, by inspecting the apache configuration files.
+Make sure you understand the implications of these simplifications, by inspecting the apache configuration files.

 Install mod-mellon
 ```